TheEdoRan/next-safe-action/README.md

 ---

 Version 5.x.x of the library is required for Next.js >= 14 applications.
 Please check out the [v4 to v5 migration guide](https://next-safe-action.dev/docs/migration-from-v4-to-v5) on the website for more information.

+---

+Version 6.x.x of the library lets you use validation libraries other than Zod.
+Please check out the [v5 to v6 migration guide](https://next-safe-action.dev/docs/migration-from-v5-to-v6) on the website for more information.

 ## Example